 Unfortunately, our insurance companies run the show when it comes to reimbursement for speech and language services.
-They dictate what is and isn’t covered, which can be extremely frustrating when your child needs a speech therapy.
+They dictate what is and isn’t covered, which can be extremely frustrating when your child needs speech therapy.
 I’ve had many clients who needed the services desperately, couldn’t afford to pay out of pocket, but insurance kept denying claims.
-Here are some pieces of advice for when the insurance companies are refusing to pay or refusing to continue services.
+Here is some advice for when the insurance companies refuse to pay or continue services.

 Speech Learning Simplified!

 What are Your Other Options?

 The first thing I’d suggest is early intervention.
 This is typically a free, or low-cost program that states have for children who are 0-3 years-of-age.

 Once contacted, they come to your home to determine if services are warranted and how often they are needed.
 The cost is based on your income.
 I’ve been an early intervention therapist for many years and most of my families pay nothing for services.

 The catch?
 Not all children qualify for these services.
 I’ve also, unfortunately, had parents whose children definitely had a speech delay, but weren’t severe enough to qualify on standardized assessments.
 When this happens, the parents have no choice but to receive outside, private therapy OR wait until the child enters school – something I never suggest.

 I know private therapy can be expensive – especially if you aren’t going through insurance.
 As a private therapist, I work with families who cannot always afford the amount that is charged for an evaluation and subsequent therapy.
 I don’t offer my services for free, but I try to work with them to work out a payment plan in order to get their child the services they need.